bholemaharaj/RedoclyTest/get-started/ethos-integration.md

 3. If you want the Campus Card System to subscribe to Banner-published changes for housing assignments:

     - Set up subscriptions for the Main Campus:

-> \-
->
-> \-
->
-> authentication token.
+        - In the Ethos Integration application for Campus Card System Main Campus, add a subscription to the housing-assignments resource.
+Because that resource is owned by two Banner applications, you would need to select the instance of the resource that is owned by Banner Main Campus Integration API.
+        - Set up the Campus Card System application itself (Main Campus instance) to retrieve change notifications through Ethos Integration, using the API key for the Ethos Integration application for Campus Card System Main Campus when generating the authentication token.
     - Use the same process to set up a subscription from the Campus Card System North Campus instance to changes published by Banner North Campus.

-> a
->
-> d by at is

-ieve the

 4. If you want the Campus Card System to make proxy API requests to Banner for housing assignments data:

     - Set up proxy API requests for the Main Campus:

-> \-
->
-> \-
->
-> authentication token.

-up uest to (not

-> ke the
+        - In the Ethos Integration application for Campus Card System Main Campus, set up proxy API requests to the housing-assignments resource.
+Create a resource request to ensure that the proxy API request goes to Banner Main Campus Integration API (not required if Banner Main Campus Integration API is the default owner of housing-assignments).
+        - Set up the Campus Card System application itself (Main Campus instance) to make proxy API requests through Ethos Integration, using the API key for the Ethos Integration application for Campus Card System Main Campus when generating the authentication token.
     - Use the same process to set up proxy API requests from the Campus Card System North Campus to Banner North Campus.

-> Many-to-one relationship between authoritative and consuming
+#### Many-to-one relationship between authoritative and consuming applications
-> applications
 >
 > This example assumes that you have installed one instance of the
 > Campus Card System application, which needs access to data in both the